matteoramazzotti/slAudio/README.md

-# slidio
+# talkingSlides

-The slidio (SLIDes with audIO) compiler is the perl script I use for the automatic production of video lessons from a static prestantation (slides) in pdf forat and a bunch of mp3 files, one per slide.
+The talkingSlides is the perl script I use for the automatic production of video lessons from a static prestantation (slides) in pdf forat and a bunch of mp3 files, one per slide.
 ```
 USAGE: perl compile.pl lesson01
 ```